-Trudeau, Couillard join in festivities marking Montreal’s 375th birthday
+Trudeau cheers Montreal's diversity at city's 375th birthday celebration

-Church bells rang out across Montreal on Wednesday as Prime Minister Justin Trudeau and Premier Philippe Couillard helped celebrate the city’s 375th birthday.
+Prime Minister Justin Trudeau paid tribute to Montreal’s founders and highlighted the city’s cultural diversity on Wednesday as he joined the festivities in honour of the city’s 375th birthday.

+“Its francophone roots, its indigenous origins, the contributions of different communities and people who come from all over the world to live here make it a city that is unique in its kind,” Trudeau said at a ceremony honouring Jeanne Mance and Paul de Chomedey, the city’s founders.

-The bells chimed for several minutes ahead of a mass at the Notre-Dame Basilica attended by Trudeau, Couillard, Mayor Denis Coderre and several hundred other guests.
+Earlier, Trudeau and Premier Philippe Couillard attended a mass at the historic Notre-Dame Basilica, along with Mayor Denis Coderre and several hundred other guests.

-“For decades now, people from different cultures and from all over the world have contributed to our success,” Trudeau told those gathered inside the historic church.
+Church bells rang out across Montreal prior to the mass, which was intended to celebrate the city’s religious diversity.

-“Montrealers, more than anyone, know that our diversity is our strength and this mass is a testament to that.”
+“Montrealers, more than anyone, know that our diversity is our strength and this mass is a testament to that,” Trudeau told the gathering inside the historic church.

-That sentiment was echoed by Couillard during his remarks.
+That sentiment was echoed by Couillard.

 “The gathering this morning expresses the best of ourselves,” he said.
 “Montreal is a city of diversity, with beautiful projects, attracting people from all over the world to put down roots and chase their dreams.”

+“His Holiness Pope Francis associates himself with the joy and prayer of all those present,” according to the message relayed by a Vatican official and released by the diocese of Montreal.

+In the message, the pontiff went on to encourage the city’s inhabitants “to build bridges between men, respecting their differences and thus contributing to the building of a more just and fraternal society.”

-The day’s festivities will also include a homage to the city’s founders, Jeanne-Mance and Paul de Chomedey, with a performance from the Ecole superieure de ballet du Quebec and Mohawk singers and drummers.
+At the homage to the city’s founders, which included a performance from the Ecole superieure de ballet du Quebec and Mohawk singers and drummers, Coderre paid tribute to those whose lands on which Montreal was founded.

+“We have a duty to remember and recognize the native people, who’ve also suffered over the centuries of this grand European migration and who have contributed to the edification of society that we live in and who continue to contribute today,” he told an audience at an Old Montreal square.

+Coderre said that’s why the city recognizes it is on unceded Iroquois territory.

+“Part of being an open, vibrant, modern city is recognizing the errors of the past and building always together for a brighter future,” Trudeau said.

+Trudeau and his wife, Sophie Gregoire Trudeau, as well as several other dignitaries also laid wreaths of flowers at the foot of a statue of de Chomedey as part of the ceremony.

-The culmination will be the nighttime illumination of the Jacques-Cartier Bridge.
+The birthday festivities continued throughout the day and were to culminate with the nighttime illumination of the Jacques-Cartier Bridge.

-Called Living Connections, the show includes lights that will change colours to reflect the seasons, the time of day and even the temperature.
-Those on the Internet will be able to participate in the illumination as clicks on social networks also contribute to the effects.

 Trudeau told reporters his birthday wish for Montreal, which was known as Ville-Marie when it was founded on May 17, 1642, is another 375 years of diversity, pride and openness.